uhellstr/oracle.os_tools/db_info/README_FIRST.txt

 Prereq:

     * ssh using private and public keys against the datbasenodes you want to collect info from.
       It's not necessary to be able to connect as oracle or root.
-A simple user that can shoe oratab file is fine.
+A simple user that can list oratab file is fine.
     * ansible must be installed on the host from where you collect the data.
     * Local hosts file in this project must be updated with correct hosts to scan and you might need to have a look in your local .ssh config file to match the host file included in this project.